 Careers in STEM

-Looking for an opportunity of STEM learning in the UK, especially in one of their top-ranking schools or universities, would pretty much guarantee you a highly fruitful career in STEM.
+Looking for an opportunity for STEM learning in the UK, especially in one of their top-ranking schools or universities, would pretty much guarantee you a highly fruitful career in STEM.

-According to a recent report, a bulk of the STEM jobs is going to be in:
+According to a recent report, a bulk of the STEM jobs are going to be in:

 A good number of STEM careers don’t even require higher education or a college degree, although, having a bachelor’s degree or equivalent would be a major advantage for the student.